 Caroline’s practice focuses on litigation and investigations.
 She has significant experience in high-profile and complex matters.
 Caroline has defended numerous individuals and corporations in criminal, extradition, regulatory, and civil cases, at trial and on appeal.
 In criminal matters, she defends clients facing all types of offences, including murder, white-collar crime, sexual assault, drug trafficking, and firearms matters.
 In addition to her criminal and quasi-criminal practice, Caroline takes on select civil matters, such as sexual assault cases and civil forfeiture.
 She has presented oral argument at all levels of court, including the Supreme Court of Canada.

-Prior to joining Peck and Company, Caroline worked at a leading litigation firm in Vancouver, where her practice focused on complex corporate and regulatory matters.
-She developed her interest in criminal law while clerking at the Supreme Court of British Columbia.
-She received her joint Juris Doctor and Master of Global Affairs from the University of Toronto in 2015.
+Prior to joining Peck and Company, Caroline worked at a leading litigation firm in Vancouver, where her practice focused on complex civil matters.
+She clerked for several justices at the Supreme Court of British Columbia, including the Associate Chief Justice.
+Caroline received her Juris Doctor and Master of Global Affairs degrees from the University of Toronto in 2015.

-On top of her busy practice, Caroline volunteers her time with the UBC Faculty of Law Trial Advocacy Course, as a supervisor for UVic law students working with Pro Bono Students Canada, as a board member for the Vancouver Bar Association, and as a Member at Large for The Advocates’ Society’s Appellate Advocacy Practice Group.
+On top of her busy practice, Caroline volunteers her time with the UBC Faculty of Law Trial Advocacy Course, as a supervisor for UVic law students working with Pro Bono Students Canada, and as a board member for the Vancouver Bar Association.